 There were no glitches we used the smartphone with a reliance JIO sim to surf data and make calls.
 Also tried an idea sim, both of which worked as intended.

 Asus provides an Audio Wizard Software which helps you choose the Audio modes like – Game, Movies or Music or a smart automatic mode.
-Didn’t find much enhancement in the sound quality compared to most other phones.
+I didn’t find much enhancement in the sound quality in comparison to most other phones.

-This is a big deal and we expect nothing but the best performance from camera in this range.
+This is a big deal, and we expect nothing but the best performance from the camera in this range.
 The camera is impressive for the Zenfone 3 Deluxe but to sum it up short and sweet it lacks the quality of Google Pixel or Samsung S7 Edge.

-Though it is a pretty decent camera and click images quickly and uses a fast auto-focus mechanism.
-I found couple of things in my testing – the images appear to be more cold than the actual scene with a slight bluish tint.
-The low light camera performance is not as great as we have seen on some of the other flagship phones.
+Although, it is a pretty decent camera and click images quickly and uses a fast auto-focus mechanism.
+I found a couple of things in my testing – the images appear to be colder than the actual scene with a slightly bluish tint.
+The low light camera performance is not as excellent as we have seen on some of the other flagship phones.

 Camera Comparison a Close Shot Vs Samsung S7.